Expo is also open source, so you don't have to trust us to stick to that plan.

-Standard Expo projects don't support custom native code, including third-party libraries which require custom native components.
-In an Expo project, you only write pure JS.
-Expo is designed this way on purpose and we think it's better this way.
+Managed Expo projects don't support custom native code, including third-party libraries which require custom native components.
+In a managed project, you only write pure JS.
+The managed workflow is designed this way on purpose and we think it's better this way.

 In our SDK, we give you a large set of commonly desired, high-quality native modules.
 We recommend doing as much in JS as possible, since it can immediately deploy to all your users and work across both platforms, and will always continue to benefit from Expo SDK updates.
 Especially in the case of UI components, there is pretty much always a better option written in JS.